oshko/opportunity/README.md

 opportunity
 ===========

-a web application dedicated to helping people find jobs
+a web application dedicated to help people find jobs